 \subsubsection{Detection of dry days}

 All the SREs in their uncorrected form already showed high POD for dry days (POD $> 0.7$) across all stations in Zambia.
 This high detection rate can be seen in Figure~\ref{pod_dry_chirp_zm_map}, a map comparing the performance of the various BCs to uncorrected CHIRP, faceted by the methods.
 It was also the case for CHIRPS and TAMSAT in Ghana (CHIRPS shown in Figure~\ref{pod_dry_chirps_gh_map}).
-For these cases LOCI, LOCI-GPR, QM, QM-GPR all still increased the POD slightly further improving the detection of dry days, while SVR and GPR did not show observable changes.
-The improvement of the detection of dry days is not surprising since they specifically adjusted the number of rainy days.
+For these cases all the BC methods still increased the POD slightly further improving the detection of dry days.
+The improvement of the detection of dry days by LOCI and QM is not surprising since they specifically adjusted the number of rainy days.
 There is, however, a risk of missing some rainy days.
 For SVR and GPR which were targeted towards the estimation of intensities still managed to improve the detection of dry days.
 This is likely due to the inclusion of the additional predictors given them a bit of signal.

-For ERA5, AGERA5, PCDR, and CHIRP in Ghana, the detection of dry days by their uncorrected versions was quite poor in the Forest and Coastal zones (southen part of the country) while their performance in the Savannah zone (northern part) is comparable to the performance of CHIRPS and TAMSAT.
+For ERA5, AGERA5, PCDR, and CHIRP in Ghana, the detection of dry days by their uncorrected versions was quite poor in the Forest and Coastal zones (southen part of the country) while their performance in the Savannah zone (northern part) was comparable to the performance of CHIRPS and TAMSAT.
 Figures~\ref{pod_dry_era5_chirp_gh_map}(a) and \ref{pod_dry_era5_chirp_gh_map}(b) show the perfomance of the BC methods applied to ERA5 and CHIRP, respectively, compared to the uncorrected versions of these SREs for the detection of dry days across the stations in Ghana.
-As expected LOCI, LOCI-GPR, QM, QM-GPR slightly improved the detection of dry days in the Savannah zone, and significantly increased the POD in the Forest and Coastal zones.
-There was no observable improvement by SVR and GPR slightly improved the detection of dry days across the country.
+As expected LOCI, QM slightly improved the detection of dry days in the Savannah zone, and significantly increased the POD in the Forest and Coastal zones.
+SVR and GPR slightly improved the detection of dry days across the country.